Automate the deployment of a standalone Hyper-V host server using PowerShell

 $MountPath=”C:\Production”

-New-Item -ItemType Directory -Path $MountPath
+New-Item -ItemType Directory -Path $MountPath#Prepare the new disk

 Get-Disk | Where-Object IsOffline -EQ $True | Set-Disk -IsOffline $False